openEDI/documentation/US_Wave.md

 A technical summary of the dataset is as follows:

 - 32 Year Wave Hindcast (1979-2010), 3-hour temporal resolution
-- Unstructured grid spatial resolution ranges from 200 meters in shallow water to ~10 km in deep water (700,000 grid points in West Coast dataset)
+- Unstructured grid spatial resolution ranges from 200 meters in shallow water to ~10 km in deep water
-- Current spatial coverage: EEZ offshore of U.S. West Coast (other regions coming soon, see below)
+- Spatial coverage: EEZ offshore of all U.S territories (see below)

 The following variables are included in the dataset: